 Other Funds dedicated revenue supports a small portion of the department's budget and comes from a variety of sources.
 The majority of this revenue stream is reimbursement-based.
 The department expends the funds and is reimbursed for actual expenses.
 No cash value is available.
 These sources include: Oregon Department of Transportation funding for the joint ODOT-DLCD Transportation and Growth Management; and a small amount of miscellaneous receipts for the sale of publications and reimbursement for public record requests.
-In 2015-17, a small portion of Other Funds has been transferred from the Office of Emergency Management in support of the Natural Hazards Program (this funding is anticipated to continue in 2017-19 as noted in policy package 104).
+In 2015-17, a small portion of Other Funds has been transferred from the Office of Emergency Management in support of the Natural Hazards Program (this funding will not continue in 2017-19).